Use rolling-ball algorithm for estimating background intensity#

 Original image, Background, Result

-If you have dark features on a bright background, you need to invert the image before you pass it into the algorithm, and then invert the result.
-This can be accomplished via:
+If you have dark features on a bright background, you need to invert the image before passing it to the rolling-ball filter, and then invert the result.
+This can be accomplished as follows:

 filtered_image_inverted = image_inverted - background_inverted